conda/conda-build/docs/source/user-guide/tutorials/building-conda-packages.rst

    :depth: 2

-This tutorial describes how to use conda build to create conda packages on Windows, Linux and Mac operating systems using the examples of SEP and GDAL.
+This tutorial describes how to use conda build to create conda packages on Windows, Linux, and Mac operating systems using the examples of SEP and GDAL.

 The final built packages from this tutorial are available on